 Immediately after the procedure, you may experience trapped wind.
 This usually passes over the next 24 hours.
 It can be eased with peppermint capsules or peppermint tea.
 Occasionally you can feel faint or sick.
 This usually passes during your recovery period in the endoscopy unit.
 If you develop any of the symptoms listed below after you have left the endoscopy department, please seek medical advice immediately by attending the nearest Accident and Emergency Department (A&E).
 Please take with you a copy of your endoscopy report.
-Please also inform the Endoscopy Unit, Monday to Friday between 9am to 5pm on the telephone numbers below under Contact Us.
+Please also inform the Advanced Endoscopic Therapy Nurse (Monday to Friday, 9am to 5pm) on the numbers under Contact us on Page 6.